harekrishnarai/one-spoon-jira-script/README.md

 - Tokens are not stored in the scripts
 - Always keep your API tokens secure and never commit them to version control

-## Future Improvements

-- Add more reporting tools for supply chain security metrics
-- Create functionality for bulk ticket updates
-- Implement dashboard visualization for development activities
-- Add support for filtering tickets by project or label

 ## Contributing